ngdeconf/ng-de.org/speakers/sam-bellen/index.md

 ---
 layout: section
-title: Alisa Duncan - NG-DE 2022 - Angular Conference - 2022 in Berlin
+title: Sam Bellen - NG-DE 2022 - Angular Conference - 2022 in Berlin
 description: >
   NG-DE is a conference organised for the community, by the community.
   We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.
-speaker_id: alisa-duncan
+speaker_id: sam-bellen
 ---

 {% include speaker.html speaker_id=page.speaker_id %}